By default, WooCommerce does not display the product thumbnail inside the order emails.

 WooCommerce emails come with the following hard-coded (argh!) greetings: ‘Thanks for shopping with us.‘, ‘Thanks for reading.‘, ‘We look forward to seeing you soon.‘, ‘We look forward to fulfilling your order soon.‘, ‘Thanks!‘, ‘We hope to see you again soon.‘ based on the specific email.

-While having these greetings in the WooCommerce customer email footer may look nice and friendly, it is unlike WooCommerce to present them without the possibility to “filter” them out (i.e. removing them if you don’t want them).
+While having these greetings in the WooCommerce customer email footer may look nice and friendly, you should have the freedom to remove or edit them.

 This snippet consists of many WooCommerce tasks: setting up a “WordPress Cron Job” (i.e. schedule a hook that runs on a specific time interval), getting the WooCommerce completed orders from the database, and finally sending a simple email to the store admin.